Nailing a Mid-Century Modern Aesthetic

 Design tips:

-• Try an angular backsplash paired with round, orb lighting to create a fun and playful juxtaposition in your space!
+In a kitchen, try an angular backsplash paired with iconic sputnik lighting to create a fun and playful juxtaposition in your space

 Shop Mid-Century Finds